kingsdigitallab/kdl/frontend/src/slides/2025-digital-accessibility.md

 {% slide %}

 <img src="https://t26475560.p.clickup-attachments.com/t26475560/19add369-a449-48bc-bb50-1bb5aff92aa8/image.png" alt="Visual representation of the digital accessibility process, outlining key steps aligning with stages in a project" style="width: 650px;">

 {% endslide %}

+{% slide %}

+## Conclusion and Actions

+- Blogpost to publish
+- KDL Team to feedback on process
+- DA team to review in 6 months?
+- SLA process not yet looked at
+- Decision to carry on or change strategy

+{% endslide %}